rupesh-singh/irs/README.md

 From Home choose the "Accordion list view" tile (or hit a problem via global search):
 * Collapsible topics display problem counts
 * Expand a topic, then expand a problem for description + solution
-* Lazy loading of external solution file if present
+* Inline code reader supports Edit/Preview toggle, clipboard copy, and one-click reset to the spreadsheet source
-* Inline syntax highlighting (auto-matches theme)
+* Syntax highlighting auto-matches the current theme
 * Keyboard friendly (Tab through toggles; Enter/Space to expand)

 ## Updating Data